tjeufoolen/tjeufoolen/README.md

 # Hi, my name is Tjeu! 👋

 ## I'm a student! 🤓
- I'm currently studying Software Development at the Avans Hogeschool in Den Bosch (The Netherlands).
+ I'm currently studying Software Development at the Avans Hogeschool in S'Hertogenbosch (The Netherlands).
 <br>
 In my spare time I like to 👨‍💻 tinker around with:
 - 3D Printers